Animal nutritionist

 Post-PhD careers might include research on a funded project, lecturing in animal nutrition, researching animal management for a feed additive company or product management for an international breeding firm.

-With enough experience in the role, you might find opportunities available for working overseas.
+With enough experience in the role, you may find suitable opportunities overseas.
 For example, on a ranch in the USA, Canada, New Zealand and Australia, or in community projects in the developing world with organisations such as Voluntary Service Overseas (VSO).